azhai333/Final-Project/README.md

-# Final Project
+# Overview

+This is a JavaScript self-interpreter, meaning it can run JavaScript programs and is also written in JavaScript.
+The UI for the code editor is derived from the online [p5js editor](https://editor.p5js.org/) for the p5js library.
+I first created this as a project for a creative coding course I took, and in that course we were using p5js, so this is where I drew inspiration from.
+My primary goal was to better understand the fundamentals of what is takes to actually make a computer "understand" code.

+The project is currently deployed on [github pages](https://azhai333.github.io/JavaScript-Self-Interpreter-Game/).

+# How to use the code editor

+The code editor should be fairly intuitive, it even has quality-of-life features such as automatically colored text.
+To run a program, hit the play button in the top left corner, and stop it using the stop button.

-Here are cheat codes to see some of the features (cheat codes work by typing in the code and hitting the run button, some code should appear, hit the stop program button then run it again)
+ I wrote in some cheat codes to demonstrate the formatting that the interpreter expects, which is somewhat strict.
+It's important to put spaces on either side of an '=' or any other operator, and after the semi-colons in for loops.
+Cheat codes work by typing in the code and hitting the run button, some code should appear, hit the stop program button then run it again.
+Here is the list of codes

 - loopDemo (demonstrates combination of for loops and if statements)